 Review of Lynx and Bolero, KBC’s online trading platform

 Collab post with by Fight to FIRE

 We have talked many times on the Podcast about investing in the stock markets and there are a few blog posts on the topic.
 And after so many years of being reluctant to enter the stock markets, you decided it was time to finally make that step to buy your first stock!

-And here you are, ready to become the next Warren Buffet but then an unexpected obstacle stands in the way: Which bank or online broker shall I use?
+And here you are, ready to become the next Warren Buffett but then an unexpected obstacle stands in the way: Which bank or online broker shall I use?

 Well after discussing with my buddy Fight to FIRE we decided to co-write this post on investing in the stock markets in Belgium to guide you and give our impressions on our respective online brokers.
 Fight to FIRE who lives in Belgium has been using Lynx and I have been using Bolero, this online broker is part of the KBC group.
 I have used that very platform for 3 years now but somehow I realize I have never even reviewed it!